Leadership Secrets of the Australian Army

 At a time when leadership standards in many parts of national life seem sadly wanting, valuable lessons from a respected institution are going begging.
-And if these seem somewhat 'secret', it's not because the military wants it that way.
-Rather it's because, having quietly developed a strong leadership culture decades ago, it then pragmatically got on with doing and refining 'what works', with little thought for its broader applications.
+And if these lessons sometimes seem 'secret', it's not because the military wants it that way.
+Rather it's because, having quietly developed a strong leadership culture decades ago, it then pragmatically got on with doing and refining 'what works', with little thought for broader implications.

 Peppered with case studies from all three armed services, this book focuses on the operational/task level, with particular attention to the model it calls the '3Rs of leadership'.

-This book may well help you gain an edge that your competitors will find difficult to match.
+Reading this book may well help you gain an organisational and/or career edge that your competitors will find difficult to match.

 writes in the foreword to this book that: